ibm-cloud-docs/vpc/pps-about.md

 Accounts with special approval can attach an ALB to a Private Path NLB pool, enabling access to on-prem resources while maintaining a private connection across IBM Cloud.
 {: preview}

+Private Path services provide private connectivity for {{site.data.keyword.cloud_notm}} and third-party services.
+A Private Path service requires a Private Path network load balancer (NLB) to deploy a service on IBM Cloud and a Virtual Private Endpoint (VPE) gateway for consumers to connect to the service.
+Traffic stays on the IBM backbone without traversing the internet.
 {: shortdesc}

 The typical process for creating private connectivity between providers and consumers is as follows: